dsmarcot2018/Bendel-Bot/README.md

 **Welcome Messages**
 - Bendel-Bot gives new server members a warm welcome with any one of 15+ welcome messages

+**React Roles**
+- React to a message with an emoji to assign yourself a role.
+- Use !roleset (Role Name) (msg id to react to) (Emoji) to configure.
+- Ex. !roleset dev 824395559791755374 :thumbsup:

 ## Planned Bot Features
 **Meme Delivery**
 - Bendel-Bot will share a random meme on command from their personal stash